danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-We can now inject this context into our api-specific service implementations, and
-add more properties later if we want to, e.g. authentication tokens.
-If we later
+We can now inject this context into our api-specific service implementations, and add more properties later if we want to, e.g. authentication tokens.

-would like to create a persistent context, e.g. one that stores data in `UserDefault`,
-we just have to create another implementation and replace the implementation we use
-in our app.
+If we later create a persistent context, e.g. one that stores data in `UserDefault`, we just have to create another implementation and replace the implementation we use in our app.

-### Specifying basic api behavior
+### Specifying basic API behavior

-To simplify how the app communicates with the api, let's create a base class for
-api-based services.
-Add an `Alamofire` folder to the `Api` folder, then add this
-file to it:
+To simplify how an app communicates with the API, let's create a base class for API-based services.
+Add an `Alamofire` folder to the `Api` folder, then add this file to it:

 ```swift
 import Alamofire